STUDENT/PARENT HANDBOOK -

 If the reason for the notification is that the parent or student did not attend a learning period meeting, a follow-up learning period meeting must occur within five school days.

-Second Notification - Meeting with School's Educational Team
+Second Notification - Meeting with School's Support Team

 If a parent or student fails to meet the responsibilities outlined above for a second time within the same school year, the school will send a letter to the parent/guardian informing the family that the student has failed to meet the minimum standards of independent study and/or the Governing Board policies.
 The letter will include the reason for the notification so the parent and student are aware that they are not fulfilling their responsibilities with the school.